FAQs

 5. Does Howell Pathways Meet Grant Criteria For City, State And Federal Trails, Paths And Other Projects?

-Howell Pathways will qualify for grants from your government for trails and playground paths.
-It is permeable, ADA Compliant, and approved for use by the Green Building Council.
-You may need to work with officials to get Howell Pathways’ specifications approved with your local government.
-We are happy to assist you in preparing your grant.
+Yes.
+Howell Pathways is highly competitive for city, state, and federal grant funding for trails and playground paths.
+It creates a fully permeable surface, is ADA compliant, and is approved by the Green Building Council.
+If you are comparing our system to alternative solutions like Klingstone paths, you may need to submit our specific engineering data to local officials.
+We are happy to assist you in preparing your grant documentation.

 6. Is Howell Pathways Safe To Use?

-Yes.
-Not only is path treatment safe, but it will keep you from having to replace your path for years to come.
-Our gravel stabilizer is eco- and pet-friendly!
+Absolutely.
+Our gravel stabilizer is completely eco- and pet-friendly.
+Not only is the path treatment safe, but it also locks your aggregate in place, keeping you from having to replace or repair your path for years to come.

 7. What Does A Successful Installation Look Like?

-If you follow the installation procedures, your new Howell Pathways will look beautiful and like-new for years to come.
-Everything must be dry and free from any moisture.
-The stone must be clean and free of dirt, debris, and water for the best adherence of our pathway solution.
+For a flawless installation, the entire application site must be completely dry and free from moisture.
+The stone aggregate must be clean, washed, and free of dirt, debris, and water to ensure the best possible adherence of our pathway solution.

 8. Should I Put Down A Weed Barrier?